c5shen/WITCH/README.md

 -------------------------
 To-do
 -------------------------
-1. Optimize how merging is done to reduce the output file size (need to do a similar task as UPP where insertion columns are marked as lower cases and squeezed together.
+1. (DONE) ~~Optimize how merging is done to reduce the output file size (need to do a similar task as UPP where insertion columns are marked as lower cases and squeezed together.~~
+2. (DONE) ~~Optimize I/O so that there are fewer intermediate file writeouts and readins.~~
+3. Support for arm64 systems (mainly an issue for FastTreeMP).